-T(215 EMESTER) T6315 HONORS GRADES 9-10-11-12 0.5 CREDIT
+T(215 INTRODUCTION TO CREATIVE WRITING (SEMESTER) T6315 HONORS GRADES 9-10-11-12 0.5 CREDIT

-This introductory course will focus on the various aspects and genres of creative writing.
+This introductory semester-long course will focus on the various aspects and genres of creative writing.
 Students will analyze and study how the masters of the craft achieve what they do; and then students will emulate and experiment on their own.
-Students will write in many different genres throughout the year: poetry, short stories, character sketches, essays, flash fiction, fairy tales, stream of consciousness, letter writing, horror, fantasy, and personal narratives.
+Students will write in many different genres throughout the year: poetry, short stories, character sketches, essays, flash fiction, stream of consciousness, letter writing, and personal narratives.
 (And more!)
-Students will also have the option of focusing on bigger projects.
-They may attempt to write a novel or a screenplay, a collection of short stories, or a poetry collection.
+Students may also have the option of focusing on bigger, free-choice independent projects.

 The semester will consist of numerous weekly writing assignments and readings.
-The final assessment (at the end of the second term) will be a portfolio showcasing a collection of the student's writing (and hopefully his or her growth as a writer).
+Students will read and "workshop" each other's writings in a positive, encouraging environment.
 A major goal of this course is to foster a love of reading and writing.